Dec 22, 2022 - Mar 17, 2023

 Correction: The original law firm listed was incorrect due to a clerical error by the Arizona Corporation Commission.
 This has been corrected.

-A last minute find: Check out this 24-year-old lecture that illustrates the issues with the mindset that tries to justify such projects as SunZia: I have renamed it "Question Growth" based on final comments at the end of the Q&A.
+A last minute find: Check out this 24-year-old lecture that illustrates the issues with the mindset that tries to justify such projects as SunZia: "Dana (Donella) Meadows Lecture: Sustainable Systems".

 It is an empathetic analysis of systems and the positive feedback loops that make them unsustainable.
 It illustrates how projects like the SunZia power line project, as well as others, attempt to be technological answers that ultimately perpetuate the mindsets that have led to the problems they claim to be solving.
 SunZia has fallen into the fallacy of sunk costs and is unable to see its role in those positive feedback loops and therefore cannot be trusted to make decisions for the benefit of the system as a whole.